vicariousdrama/nodeyez/README.md

 Press CTRL+C to stop the process to make any changes.
 Images will be output to /home/bitcoin/images by default.

+### daily-data-retrieval.py
+This python script can be used to gather information on a periodic basis to drive historical information.

+Traditionally, nodeyez was strictly snapshot based.
+Whatever the information was at a point in time.

+The goal of this script is to eventually have one place that retrieves all remote information via API calls, and for scripts to use local data store of that information.
+In time this will allow for more robust reports.

 ### difficultyepoch.py
 This python script will query the local bitcoin node using bitcoin-cli and prepare an image representing the number of blocks that have been mined thus far in this difficulty epoch, and